Creating our QML GUI

 As it is just another QObject subclass, it can be used in Qt's property binding system, as is done with the myObject.string, which is bound to myObject.number.

 The labels then simply display the data defined in the MyObject class.
 We can use the two buttons to interact with the MyObject instance.
-As you can see here, CXX-Qt has converted the snake_case of the function names to camelCase - incrementNumber and sayHi.
-This way the MyObject doesn't seem at all out of place in QML.

 It is again important to emphasize here that MyObject is just another QObject subclass and can be used just like any other QObject subclass.
 The only difference being that any invokable functions are defined in Rust, instead of C++.
 For QML, this doesn't make a difference though.